trueos/pcbsd/src-qt5/docs/preinstall.rst

 Partitioning the Hard Drive
 ===========================

 PC-BSD® does not come with a built-in partition manager.
-The installer assumes that the drive is already prepared for an installation.
-If you are not planning to install PC-BSD® onto the entire hard drive, you will need to use a third-party application in order to prepare a primary partition to use as the destination for your PC-BSD® install.
+The installer assumes that you will either install PC-BSD® to the entire drive or, when installing to a specific partition, that the drive has already been divided into the desired number of partitions.
+In order to install PC-BSD® into a partition rather than to the entire hard drive, you will need to use a third-party application to prepare a primary partition to use as the destination for your PC-BSD® install.

 .. note:: PC-BSD® will not install into a secondary or logical partition, it must be a **primary** or a **GPT** partition.